|

 The supreme type of graphic art is surely calligraphy, the art of stylized writing, originating in the Far East.

-The two great forms of calligraphic art derive from the Arabic and Oriental languages (Chinese, Japanese, Vietnamese and Korean), although the art has been consistently practised in the languages of India, Tibet, Persia, Latin and others.
+The two great forms of calligraphic art derive from the Arabic and Oriental languages ( Chinese, Japanese, Vietnamese and Korean ), although the art has been consistently practiced in the languages of India, Tibet, Persia, Latin and others.

 Abstract Designs: